 Wash your coriander remove any damaged or wilted leaves, shake and pat dry.
 Cut off and discard the stems then roughly chop the leaves.

 Place all the dressing ingredients in a glass jar and shake until emulsified.
-Taste and adjust seasonings according to your taste.
+Taste and adjust seasonings according to your liking.

 Rinse and peel your avocado, remove the seed, then slice each half, transfer each half to a platter and then fan out.